AzethMeron/hwdg/README.md

 ![ezgif-1-a456a8853e](https://user-images.githubusercontent.com/41695668/170822880-fc0ba747-e863-4aa3-b9a0-b695f782c32e.png)

+# Documentation
+This project has documentation written in Doxygen.
+You can view it by opening Dox/html/index.html

 # Features
 - Graph representation using list of successors (except list is replaced with unordered map)
 - Serialization of graphs (and most of other types)